How To Change or Reset Root Password on Ubuntu 26.04, 24.04 and 22.04

 Check the Current Root Password Status on Ubuntu

 The -S flag prints the password status for the account.
-On Ubuntu, L means the root account is locked and P means a usable password is set.
-A default or relocked system looks like this:
+The awk filter keeps the output focused on the stable fields: L means the root account is locked, and P means a usable password is set.

 Change the Root Password from a Working sudo Session